Maximizing Sales with Non-Monetary Service Value

 “In the planning phase of negotiation, try to be proactive and address potential concerns and objections about the value or feasibility of alternate negotiables ahead of time.
 Back up claims with hard data, testimonials, or demonstrations.”

 Positioning is key here.
-Frame your alternate negotiables as something that sets you apart from the competition.
-In the end, this approach aims to satisfy needs over wants, diving deeper to uncover the root causes of certain problems rather than focusing on superficial fixes.
+Frame your alternative negotiables as what sets you apart from the competition.
+In the end, this approach aims to satisfy needs rather than wants, delving deeper to uncover the root causes of problems rather than focusing on superficial fixes.

 How to Leverage Service Value in Negotiation

-For example, presenting service value in the form of assurances on prioritized customer support can address current needs and build trust and credibility from the onset.
+For example, presenting service value as assurances of prioritized customer support can address current needs and build trust and credibility from the outset.
 When you showcase assets like your company's exceptional service, expertise, or post-sale support as critical differentiators, you highlight your proposals' unique value.

 Think of your value proposition as a blank canvas.
 It's a way to help your clients visualize how non-monetary offerings address specific needs and create value.